 Golden West College and its employees make every effort to serve students and non-students courteously and efficiently, including acting in accordance with college policies and state and federal laws.
 Individuals dissatisfied with a campus policy or the conduct of a college employee can bring a complaint, a written or verbal notice of dissatisfaction, to the attention of the appropriate faculty, staff, or administrator at any time.
 If a problem is identified, applicable remedies will be put in place as soon as possible.
 Before filing a complaint, individuals should make every effort to resolve their dissatisfaction informally with the college personnel immediately involved.
 If addressing an issue informally does not lead to satisfactory resolution, the individual may register a complaint with the appropriate supervisor or administrator.
 If, after contacting the appropriate supervisor or administrator, you are not satisfied with the outcome you may contact that person’s supervisor/administrator.
 Service complaints escalating to this level should be submitted in writing so that the appropriate administrator can investigate your complaint and respond.

-Complaints are handled through the Office of the Dean of Students located in the Student Services Annex.
+Complaints are handled through the Office of the Dean of Students located in the Student Services Center.
 Carla Martinez, Dean of Students

 All grade grievances are handled through the student grievance process.
 However, in general, and by law, the instructor is solely responsible for the grades he/she assigns.
 No instructor may be directed to change a grade except in certain narrow circumstances authorized by Education Code Section 76224(a), “When grades are given for any course of instruction taught in a community college, the grade given to each student shall be the grade determined by the instructor of the course and the determination of the student’s grade by the instructor, in the absence of mistake, fraud, bad faith, or incompetency, shall be final.”

-Grade grievances are handled through the Office of the Dean of Counseling and Social Sciences located in the Counseling/Career & Transfer Center in the Administration Building.
+Grade grievances are handled through the Office of the Dean of Counseling and Social Sciences located in the Counseling/Career & Transfer Center in the Student Services Center.
 Dr. Robyn Brammer, Dean of Counseling and Social Sciences

 The Coast Community College District is committed to equal opportunity in educational programs, employment, and all access to institutional programs and activities.
 The District does not discriminate unlawfully in providing educational or employment opportunities to any person on the basis of race or ethnicity, gender, gender identity, gender expression, religion, age, national origin, sexual orientation, marital status, medical condition, pregnancy, physical or mental disability, military or veteran status, or genetic information or because they are perceived to have one or more of the foregoing characteristics, or based on association with a person or group with one or more of these actual or perceived characteristics.